tylertechgraves/stopwatch-manager/README.md

 This may not be a library you'll ship to production, but it will help you get to production faster by allowing complex time recordings for operations you perform in your source code.

+You can get a copy of this NuGet from the following location: [https://www.nuget.org/packages/stopwatch-manager/](https://www.nuget.org/packages/stopwatch-manager/)